Digital Transformation Strategies for Restaurants That Just Make Sense

 5. Optimize your Google My Business

-You must work on your Google My Business (GMB) profile if you have a brick-and-mortar business.
-This strategy will help you maximize your online visibility.
+You must work on your Google My Business profile if you have a brick-and-mortar business.
+This strategy will help maximize visibility and customer trust.

-Updating your GMB profile has many benefits for your restaurant and customers.
-It provides insights about your business and offers a visual glimpse of your establishment.
+An optimized GMB account provides insights about your business and offers a visual glimpse of your establishment, helping you appear on local search results.

 6. Be active on social media